pw1124/kubeconfig_renewer/README.md

 This script is for the scenario where:

-  * You are using Github Runners to deploy/interact with a Kubernetes cluster, and are using a kubeconfig file stored as a secret as your repo
+  * You are using Github Runners to deploy/interact with a Kubernetes cluster, and are using a kubeconfig file stored as a secret in your repo
   * The kubeconfig file, containing your cluster's CA certificate, client certificate, and client key, expired eventually, and you're getting an Error: Unauthorized when the Github workflow runs the step(s) requiring cluster authorization
   * Manually updating this kubeconfig file on Github Secrets is rather tedious